-The New York Times has praised Araoz's productions as "striking," "primal," "wild," "stirring," and "refreshingly natural" and The Boston Globe as "riveting," "dreamy," and “vivid,” and The New Yorker, as“refreshing.”
+The New York Times has praised Araoz's productions as "striking," "primal," "wild," "stirring," and "refreshingly natural," The Boston Globe as "riveting," "dreamy," and “vivid,” and The New Yorker, as“refreshing.”
 Time Out New York mentions, “Elena Araoz is a director with deep wells of imagination; she seems drawn to magical realist work.”
 As her productions are critically acclaimed for superb acting, she regularly teaches acting at universities and young artist programs.
-In September 2016, she will join the faculty at Princeton University, teaching acting.
+She is a faculty member at Princeton University.

 She has worked extensively with Sir Jonathan Miller, most recently as Choreographer and Associate Director for his La traviata at Vancouver Opera and has worked on his Broadway King Lear starring Christopher Plummer and multiple operas at Lincoln Center, Seattle Opera, BAM and Glimmerglass Opera.
 In 2015, she served as Associate Director with Sir Richard Eyre on Ghosts at BAM.
 She also served as Assistant Director to Steven Soderbergh on The Library at The Public Theatre and Darko Tresnjak on Antony and Cleopatra at Theatre for a New Audience.